-Each newsletter will tell the story of a fractured relationship and include suggestions on how the relationship might be healed.
-It will also explain some of the ideas behind the suggestions.
+Each newsletter will give you a tip of how you can heal that relationship, or tell a story.
 Those suggestions have been created by me, Karen Tibbals, based on the lots of different types of experts- anthropologists, psychologists, hostage negotiators, historians, cult deprogrammers, and so on.
 Until now, these haven’t been made available to everyday people in an easy to use method, that can be used in interpersonal conflicts.

 Subscribe to get full access to the newsletter and website to hear about the various ways relationships have been fractured and what some potential solutions might be.
 Never miss an update.

 You won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox.